 To-Do List Apps

 New to-do list apps seem to come out every day.
-That’s because people don’t always necessarily carry a pen and paper with them wherever they go.
+That’s because people don’t always carry a pen and paper with them wherever they go.
 So, why not have your list accessible anytime, anywhere?

 Todoist focuses on finding the balance between power and simplicity.